• Skip to primary navigation

 • Collaborate with parish priests or campus ministers to ensure that the school year starts with a Mass or blessing.

-2. Strengthening Academic Excellence
+2. A Good Leader Strengthens Academic Excellence

 • Review curricula to align with both diocesan and state guidelines.